heavendata/heavendata.github.io/en/settings/brand-portal.md

 * News

 ## Prerequisites
-Please ensure that you've assigned the following roles to product attributes: system.sku, product.name - we need them to setup the public user interface.
+Please ensure that you've assigned the following roles to product attributes: system.sku, product.name - we need them to set up the public user interface.

 ## Settings